chrisawmichaeldev/selectorpass/README.md

 - **Invalid selectors**: Extension saves any selectors you enter (validation is visual)
 - **Missing credentials**: Ensure you're on the correct domain and have saved credentials
 - **Encrypted credentials not filling**: Ensure you're logged in with master password
-- **Master password prompt**: Enter password once per browser session for encrypted credentials
+- **Master password prompt**: Enter password for each encrypted credential operation (stateless security)
 - **Options not updating**: Real-time sync should work automatically via port connections

 ## Testing